-The Court found the Act constitutional by limiting the number of lots any one tenant could purchase and authorized the use public funds to ensure that the market dilution goals were achieved.
+The United States Court of Appeals for the Ninth Circuit held the Land Reform Act of 1967 (Act), Haw.
+Rev. Stat. § 516, unconstitutional in a suit brought by appellee landholders against appellant Hawaii Housing Authority (HHA).The Court found the Act constitutional by limiting the number of lots any one tenant could purchase and authorized the use public funds to ensure that the market dilution goals were achieved.
 The Court held that the HHA enacted the Act not to benefit a particular class of individuals but to attack certain perceived evils of concentrated property ownership in Hawaii, which was a legitimate public purpose, and that condemnation was not an irrational power to achieve that purpose.
-The Court reversed the judgment of the appeals court and remanded for further proceedings in conformity with the Court's opinion.